grafana/plugin-actions/package-plugin/README.md

 ### Package and upload the plugin

 This workflow will trigger on pushes to the `main` branch.
-Since this is not a versioned tag, the `build-plugin` workflow will not execute release steps, such as creating a GitHub release.
-Make use of this workflow, if you want to provide built plugins directly from your `main` branch.
+Use this workflow if you want to build plugins from your `main` branch as artifacts without creating a release.

+To build, package and release in a single action use [build-plugin](https://github.com/grafana/plugin-actions/tree/main/build-plugin)

 ```yaml
 name: Package and upload main